Stalker (2010 film): Plot

 Having published a bestseller, writer Paula Martin retreats to her family's gothic country house, Crow's Hall, to focus on writing a new book.
-Struggling with writer's block and nightmares of her abusive childhood, she takes on an attractive female assistant named Linda.
+Struggling with writer's block and nightmares of her abusive childhood, she employs an assistant named Linda.
 As Paula's nightmares persist, Linda provides her with comfort and support, even allowing Paula to sleep in her bed.
 When Paula finds Linda editing her novel one morning, she flies into a rage.
-Linda reacts by murdering Paula's cat.
-Unaware of the cat's disappearance and feeling guilt for shouting at Linda, Paula apologises to Linda and admits that she is impressed by Linda's additions to the book.
+Linda reacts by secretly killing Paula's cat.

+Unaware of the cat's death and feeling guilt for shouting at Linda, Paula apologises to Linda and admits that she is impressed by Linda's additions to the book.
 Linda offers to write some more of it and allows Paula to take the day off.
 Linda then takes control of the book and Paula's life, screaming at her to send the staff home when the noise they make distracts her.
 Too timid to fight back, Paula meekly obeys Linda and becomes bedridden, with Linda locking her in her room.

-When a successful writer named Robert Gainor comes to the house to interview Paula, Linda answers the door, claiming to be Paula, and invites Gainor into the kitchen, where they open a bottle of wine and eat some cheese with biscuits.
-When Gainor asks Linda if he can record their interview, she flirts with him before slashing his throat and revealing that her brother abused her when she was thirteen, and she stabbed him to death.
-She hides Gainor's body in the cellar and tells Paula that he simply came to interview her, but Linda told him that she was busy, and he left.
-When the housekeeper, Mrs. Brown, finds Gainor's body, Linda kills her.
+When a successful writer named Robert Gainor comes to the house to interview Paula, Linda poses as Paula, and invites Gainor into the kitchen.
+When Gainor asks Linda if he can record their interview, she flirts with him before slashing his throat.
+Revealing she was abused by her brother when she was thirteen, she stabs Gainor to death and hides his body in the cellar.
+The housekeeper, Mrs. Brown, later finds the body and is killed as well.

 One night, Paula awakes from a nightmare discovering that she has cut her wrist and the sheets are covered with blood.
 Soothing her and bandaging her wounds, Linda changes the bedclothes and sends Paula back to bed.

 Meanwhile, Paula's psychiatrist Leo Fox and her publicist Sara Phillips discuss Paula over dinner.
 They are beginning to worry about her seclusion, having not seen her since she went to Crow's Hall.
 When they get back to Leo's home, he plays a recording of a furious Linda screaming and swearing.
 When a disturbed Sara asks who it is, Leo says it is the voice of someone stalking Paula since she was a girl.